 Gazing at those dumbbells, it’s common to feel daunted as if each one were a mini Everest waiting for you.
-Many folks are right there with you, harboring this notion that strength training is the exclusive domain of the muscle-bound or elite athletes.
+Many folks are right there with you, harboring this notion that weight training is the exclusive domain of the muscle-bound or elite athletes.

 But let’s take a step back because that mindset couldn’t be further from the truth.
 Believe me when I say my journey started with skepticism—pondering if the clang of weights had a place in the life of someone who isn’t vying for gold medals.